artainmo/machine-learning/README.md

 ### Mini-batch:

+Before updating the weights and biases, goes over b training example.
 Mini-batch sits between stochastic and batch, trying to optimize benefits of both, and is the recommended variant of gradient descend. b variable in NN holds size of batch, often 32 is used as default, some sources recommend number between 2 and 32...

+## LEARNING RATE

+Learning rate refers to the size of steps taken towards the global minima.

+Test to find out what learning rate is best, default learning rate used is 0,01.
+Learning rate is denoted as alpha.

+When alpha is too small algorithm needs to perform more steps until convergence and become slower.
+When alpha is too big potentially no convergence or less precision as it will hover over the minima.

+Optimization methods can be used to automatically choose the ideal learing rate.

 ## ACTIVATION FUNCTION

+Used to squash a number within a certain range.

 Linear: output -inf,inf
-ReLU: rectified linear unit, output 0,+inf, less sensitive to vanishing gradient and non-relevant nodes, less computational cost, most used
+ReLU: rectified linear unit, output 0, +inf, less sensitive to vanishing gradient and non-relevant nodes, less computational cost, most used
 Tanh: hyperbolic tangent function, output -1,1, could converge faster on larger dataset than sigmoid
 Sigmoid: ouput 0,1
 Softmax: vector total output = 1